-Recipients must be conducting research related to IRLE’s mission and commit to engaging with IRLE’s activities during the 2018-19 academic year.
+Recipients must be conducting research related to IRLE’s mission and commit to engaging with IRLE’s activities during the funded period.
 IRLE seeks to promote an interdisciplinary research culture focused on improving the lives of working people, and awards fellowships in a wide range of disciplines.

 - Registered UC Berkeley doctoral students who are nearing completion of a dissertation related to IRLE’s mission and in residence during 2019-20.

 - Fellows are expected to be active and contributing members of an interdisciplinary community of emerging scholars at IRLE.